brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day5.md

 -   2.0 hrs – Completed studies for today.
 -   2.0 hrs - Catchup meeting with Ash.
 -   2.5 hrs - Making improvements to the Intern google doc.
+-   1.5 hrs - Using workspace to gather info for improvements and using plan-agent.md to do next weeks planning.

 ---
 ## How do you feel about today's progress?